hahahahahahahahahha/guild-/README.md

    - **Role Permissions**: Manage detailed permissions for roles
    - **Channel Permissions**: Manage permissions for channels
    - **Bulk Operations**: Perform operations on multiple roles or channels at once
+   - **View Roles**: View and directly manage all server roles
+   - **View Channels**: View and directly manage all server channels
 3. Choose an action from the available buttons
 4. Follow the prompts to complete the action

 ### Advanced Features

+#### Direct Role Management
+- View a list of all roles on the server
+- Select any role to directly manage its properties:
+  - Edit role name with a modal form
+  - Change role color with a color picker
+  - Toggle role visibility in the member list (hoisted status)
+  - Toggle role mentionability
+  - Move role up or down in the hierarchy
+  - Manage role permissions
+  - Delete role with confirmation

+#### Direct Channel Management
+- View a list of all channels on the server
+- Select any channel to directly manage its properties:
+  - Edit channel name with a modal form
+  - Edit channel topic/description
+  - Change channel category
+  - Move channel up or down in the list
+  - Configure channel-specific settings (slowmode, user limits)
+  - Manage channel permissions
+  - Delete channel with confirmation

 #### Role Permissions Management
 - Select a role to manage its permissions
 - Toggle individual permissions or entire categories
 - Reset permissions to default
+- Toggle administrator permission with one click

 #### Channel Permissions Management
 - Select a channel to manage its permissions